Data Cleaning and Preparation

 • validate and save a cleaned dataset

-Cleaning Philosophy
+Cleaning philosophy

 Never modify data without first understanding what is being changed.